 - Diet(included in this smoking, drugs, or alcohol)

 John’s family has no history of heart disease and he’s never smoked nor drink alcohol.
 He was, however, exposed to second-hand smoke the first nineteen years of his life because his parents both smoked.
-He also worked forty years at a very high stress job and he wasn’t the healthiest of eaters either.
+He also worked forty years at a very high stress job (where he was called out also in the middle of the night) and he wasn’t the healthiest of eaters either.
 He recalls coming home one night after a long stressful shift.
 Tired and hungry, he grabbed the first thing he could find…his dinner was a whole bag of croutons.
 Sometimes when his days were the busiest, he worked straight through with no stops for meals other than something quickly grabbed from a vending machine….so for him, two of the above four things were out of whack in his life.

 For those who keep asking how we do it, this is for you.
 We can have almost any veggie, fruit, or bean…as much as we’d like, though we have to major on the veggies, not the fruit.
 (Note: John isn’t supposed to have avocado or nuts because the ‘no oil’ is what is helping to reverse his heart disease.)

-So what do we eat?
+What do we eat?
 I pick up the two ingredients pictured below at Sam’s and keep them on hand.
 I do this when we travel also.
 I buy fresh veggies and fruit a few times a week and try to always have a couple fresh bunches of Kale on hand.
-I steam the kale and eat it with our meals. or snack on it through out the day.
+I steam the kale and we eat it with our meals. or snack on it through out the day.
 It is filled with vitamins, often called a super food.
 With the two tubs of ingredients below, I can always make a wonderful salad quickly.
-I vary what I put in them but typically I’ll throw in a handful of shredded carrots, sliced mango (when it’s in season), chopped sweet peppers, cucumbers, shredded zucchini, segments of cuties, craisins, pumpkin seeds, edamami (thawed), etc. The more multi-colored stuff I can throw in, the more vitamins I feel we’re getting.
+I vary what I put in them but typically I’ll throw in a handful of shredded carrots, sliced mango (when it’s in season), chopped sweet peppers, cucumbers, shredded zucchini, segments of cuties, craisins, pumpkin seeds, edamami (thawed), black beans, or garbonzo’s etc. The more multi-colored stuff I can throw in, the more vitamins I feel we’re getting.
 Sometimes I’ll use shredded broccoli, some times I’ll chop an apple and toss it in along with a little lime juice.
 I love adding fresh blue berries or sliced strawberries.
-I’ll use a little of the dressing from the “Sweet Kale package” for myself sometimes and I make John’s dressing or use a vinaigrette (he eats no oil at all).
+I’ll use a little of the dressing from the “Sweet Kale package” for myself sometimes but I’m learning to toss it and make my own oil free.
+I make John’s dressing or use a vinaigrette (he eats no oil at all).
 With all the ingredients in the salad, you really don’t need much dressing and there are lots of great no oil dressing recipes out there.
 I also have a recipe for just a straight kale salad(it’s at the end of this blog)that we fix and enjoy.
 Different programs say eat at least 2 lbs of veggies a day….this puts us in the ball park of eating that much.

 I use a lot of the Muir Glen products.
 I buy their big cans of crushed tomatoes and use it in soups and sauces.
-One of our favorites soups is tortilla soup with taco seasoning, canned corn, a big can of crushed tomatoes, one can rotel tomatoes, black beans, kidney beans, pintos, and one small can chopped olives.
+One of our favorites soups (particularly in the winter)is tortilla soup with taco seasoning, canned corn, a big can of crushed tomatoes, one can rotel tomatoes, black beans, kidney beans, pintos, and one small can chopped olives.
 It’s great.
 Some days we’ll have it as soup, some times over rice, and sometimes over a baked potato.
-We’ll throw kale in our bowl, chopped fine, and John will top it with a variety of hot sauces.
+We’ll throw steamed kale in our bowl–chopped fine, and John will top it with a variety of hot sauces.
 This is a great recipe to toss the ingredients in the crockpot before church on Sunday morning.